DavidWells/serverless-manifest-plugin/README.md

 # Serverless Manifest Plugin

-Generate list of api endpoints & stack outputs for consumption in other applications + service discovery.
+Generate list of API endpoints & stack outputs for consumption in other applications + service discovery.

 This will output to `.serverless/manifest.json` file.